-A surrogacy regulator and regulated surrogacy organisations would oversee these arrangements and ensure standards can be monitored and kept high.
+A surrogacy regulator and regulated surrogacy organisations would oversee these arrangements and ensure standards could be monitored and kept high.

-For surrogacy arrangements that do not qualify for this new regulated process, the Law Commissions are also proposing amendments to improve regulation of the existing parental order route which will make the law clearer, easier to apply and more cost-effective.
+For surrogacy arrangements that do not qualify for this new regulated process, the Law Commissions also proposed amendments to improve regulation of the existing parental order route which would make the law clearer, easier to apply and more cost-effective.

-At this point, the Commissions are not putting forward any proposals around payments to the surrogate.
-However, as part of the consultation, the Commissions want to understand public views on surrogacy payments.
-The consultation therefore includes questions regarding the categories of payment that the intended parents should be able to pay to the surrogate.
+The Commissions did not put forward any proposals around payments to the surrogate.
+However, as part of the consultation, the Commissions wanted to understand public views on surrogacy payments.
+The consultation therefore included questions regarding the categories of payment that the intended parents should be able to pay to the surrogate.

-If you require any further information about the surrogacy project, or if there are matters you wish to raise on the topic of surrogacy, please email:
+If you require any further information about the surrogacy project, please email: Alison.firstname.lastname@example.org

 If you would like to be kept informed of future publications and events on this project, we would be happy to add you to our email mailing list on request.